eye3/nkit4py/README.md

 paths are supported.

-JavaScript object keys get their names from the last element name in the path.
+Python object keys get their names from the last element name in the path.
 If you want to change key names, use this notation:

     "/path/to/element -> newKeyName": ...